 Hear Me Out!

-Hear Me Out! was a fundraising campaign for a writing program at the Albany Middle School in Albany, CA in 2012, that was possible only through collaborations with the following groups: the WriterCoach Connection, Community Alliance for Learning, the Albany Chamber of Commerce, the Albany School District, local politicians, merchants, teachers and poets, the Thousand Oaks Baptist Church and the East Bay Nation of Men.
+Hear Me Out! was a fundraising campaign for a writing program at the Albany Middle School in Albany, CA in 2012, that was possible only through collaborations with the following groups: the WriterCoach Connection, Community Alliance for Learning, the Albany Chamber of Commerce, the Albany School District, local politicians, merchants, teachers and poets, the Thousand Oaks Baptist Church and the East Bay Circle of Men.